Olan1ke/NorthWind-Traders-Sale-Analysis/README.md

 7. Analyse the revenue and order of goods Monthly.
 7. What country generated the most revenue and the least revenue
 8. Who are Top five(5) customers and their countries
-9. What is the employee perfomace in terms og genarating revenue.
+9. What is the employee perfomace in terms of genarating revenue.

 ## Data Sourcing